mvolkmann/MyUnixEnv/notes/11tyNotes.md

 ## Data Cascade

 Data in an 11ty project is held in variables.
+Pages can access these variables.
-These variables can be defined in multiple places, and the "cascade" defines which definition takes precedence.
+Variables can be defined in multiple places, and the "cascade" defines which definition takes precedence.

 The places where variables can be defined,